Margaret Minnicks is an online writer who writes about the royal family.

 Prince William's Toddlers Know Words in Spanish

-When Princess Charlotte was only two years old, she had learn some words in a second language.
+When Princess Charlotte was only two years old, she had learned some words in a second language.
 Her nanny Maria Turrion Borralo is a native of Spain.
 The toddler reportedly has picked up some words from Borralo just as her older brother Prince George has also done.
-Prince George had learned to count to ten in Spanish by the time he was only four years old.
+Prince George had learned to count to 10 in Spanish by the time he was only four years old.